The toral contractions and $\Gamma$-distinguished $\Gamma$-contractions

 \section{Introduction}

 Throughout the paper, all operators are bounded linear operators acting on complex Hilbert spaces.
 A contraction is an operator with norm not greater than $1$.
 The space of all operators acting on a Hilbert space $\HS$ is denoted by $\mathcal{B}(\HS)$.
-We shall use the following notations: $\C$ denotes the complex plane, $\D$ stands for the open unit disk $\{z: |z|<1\}$, $\T$ is the unit circle $\{z : |z|=1\}$ and $\mathbb{E}=\C \setminus \DC$, i.e. the complement of $\DC$.
-We define spectral set, complete spectral set, distinguished boundary and rational dilation in Section \ref{sec02}.
+The following notations will be used: $\C$ denotes the complex plane, $\D$ stands for the open unit disk $\{z: |z|<1\}$, $\T$ is the unit circle $\{z : |z|=1\}$ and $\mathbb{E}=\C \setminus \DC$, i.e., the complement of $\DC$.
+Spectral set, complete spectral set, distinguished boundary and rational dilation are defined in Section \ref{sec02}.

 A pair of commuting contractions $(T_1,T_2)$ is said to be \textit{toral} if $p(T_1,T_2)=0$ for a polynomial $p$ in $\C[z_1,z_2]$ such that the zero set $Z(p)$ of $p$ intersects the bidisc $\D^2$ and exits through the distinguished boundary of $\DC^2$, the $2$-torus $\T^2$ without intersecting any other part of its topological boundary $\partial \DC^2$, that is, $Z(p)\cap \D^2 \neq \emptyset$ and $Z(p)\cap \partial \DC^2 = Z(p)\cap \T^2$.
-In the literature \cite{AglerMcCarthy}, such a set $Z(p)\cap \D^2$ is called a \textit{distinguished variety} in $\D^2$.
+In the literature \cite{AglerMcCarthy}, such a set $Z(p)\cap \D^2$ is called a \textit{distinguished variety in} $\D^2$.
 Also, a polynomial $p$ in $\C[z_1,z_2]$ for which $Z(p)\cap \D^2$ is a distinguished variety in $\D^2$ is called a \textit{toral polynomial}.
 Ando's celebrated theorem \cite{Ando} tells us that every commuting pair of contractions dilates to a commuting pair of isometries.
 Thus, it is naturally asked if a toral pair of contractions dilates to a toral pair of isometries.
 Indeed, it remains an open problem for quite sometime, e.g. see \cite{DasII}.
-In this article, we address this problem by finding a necessary and sufficient condition and thus our first main result is the following.
+In this article, we address this problem by finding necessary and sufficient conditions and thus our first main result is the following.